Bill Stephens: Television

-Stephens served as a national event PA announcer for the NHRA Championship Drag Racing Series for 4 years between 1994 and 1997 and is a frequent Master of Ceremonies for various automotive and racing tributes, banquets, and award presentations.
-In 2010, he was the MC of the "Tribute to Snake & Mongoose" at the Petersen Automotive Museum in Los Angeles, California, highlighting the legendary careers of former drag racing stars Don "The Snake" Prudhomme and Tom "The Mongoose" McEwen.
-In 2011, he MC'ed the "Tribute to Phil Hill" at the Petersen Automotive Museum at which the great American world champion was remembered by such iconic racing personalities as Dan Gurney, Carroll Shelby, Parnelli Jones, Jim Hall, Sam Posey, Denise McCluggage, and automotive enthusiast/TV host Jay Leno.
+Stephens served as a national event announcer for the NHRA Championship Drag Racing Series for 4 years between 1994 and 1997 and is a frequent Master of Ceremonies for various automotive and racing tributes, banquets, and award presentations.
+In 2010, he was the Master of Ceremonies for the "Tribute to Snake & Mongoose" at the Petersen Automotive Museum in Hollywood, California, highlighting the legendary careers of former drag racing stars Don "The Snake" Prudhomme and Tom "The Mongoose" McEwen.
+In 2011, he MC'ed the "Tribute to Phil Hill" at the Petersen Automotive Museum at which the great American World Champion was remembered by such iconic racing personalities as Dan Gurney, Carroll Shelby, Parnelli Jones, Jim Hall, Sam Posey, Denise McCluggage, and automotive enthusiast/TV host Jay Leno.

+In 2013, he was chosen to host the West Coast unveiling of the 2014 C7 Chevrolet Corvette at the Petersen Automotive Museum which was attended by over 100 automotive journalists and motorsports personalities.
+His hosting duties at the Petersen Automotive Museum were also acquired for the "Tribute to George Follmer" in 2016, honoring the 1970 SCCA Trans Am World Champion with co-driver Parnelli Jones.

 Stephens is a six-time winner of the national Telly Award for Television Production and has won the Imperial Palace Moto Award for Excellence in Historical Automotive Television.

+Vehicle Appraisals

+Based on his extensive experience as an on-air commentator for the Mecum Collector Car Auctions, in which he views and/or evaluates approximately 40,000 vehicles per year, Stephens offers comprehensive and detailed appraisals on classic, investment-grade automobiles through his subsidiary, Ultimate Garage Appraisals.
+Working with his substantial database covering automobiles and light-duty trucks from the 1940s to the present, Stephens provides appraisals for his clients reflecting real world value estimates in the constantly fluctuating marketplace.